bit2swaz/swift-type/README.md

 ---

 ## What's Next
-- Implement my iconic custom footer design.
-- Fully integrate my signature light and dark themes with refined color palettes.
+- Integrate a signature light theme with refined color palettes.
 - Add more test configuration options (e.g., custom text, word count modes).
 - Introduce a high-score tracking system using local storage.
 - Implement advanced error handling and visual feedback for missed characters.
 - Further refine the user interface and animations for a smoother experience.

 ---